 ParTecK seed grants have been offered since 2017 as a way to support members of our community with developing ideas and projects that might otherwise sit on the side of their desks.
 Our process has evolved from simply awarding funding towards a more supportive framework for grantees.
 This includes a mastermind group all grantees are asked to attend on a monthly basis.
 These groups are a fertile space for synergies and mutual support over the course of the year.
 Our newest step is to offer a mini-incubator to support proposal development.
+Check out our incubator page for some orienting ideas.

 Web3 technologies have emerged as a response to web2 technology, which sought to centralize internet use data and make it easier for internet users to set up accounts and share information with other accounts.
 In a short time, web2 socialized the web, but it also undermined civil discourse.
 Web3 contains the seeds to fundamentally reorganize power on the internet and to restore elements of civil society that have profoundly deteriorated under web2.